13 Ungodly Things We’d Like to See at the Catholic-Themed Met Gala

 9. Madonna performing “Like a Virgin” with backup from that choir boy in Baz Luhrmann’s “Romeo and Juliet.”

-10. Jude Law in character as a messy bitch Young Pope, starting some drama; Diane Keaton wearing her, “I’m a virgin, but this is an old shirt” nightie.
+10. Jude Law in character as a messy bitch Young Pope, starting some drama; Diane Keaton wearing her “I’m a virgin, but this is an old shirt” nightie.

 11. Justin Bieber with his Hillsong squad.